Best HDR Monitor in 2023

 A DP port, 1 HDMI, and a USB-C port complete the package meaning you can connect it to just about any modern PC or console and it also has built-in speakers to take advantage of if you don’t have a sound system or headset already set up.

-Do you actually need an HDR monitor?
+Do I need a HDR monitor?

 You don’t.
 Especially not yet although more and more software is arriving that makes use of it.
 Movies look infinitely better so if you use it for things like Netflix you will see a massive improvement.
 If you are just sending emails and hanging around Youtube, maybe not so much.